jfidiles/BillKeeper--API/README.md

 ## Bill Keeper API

-This is the API for the Bill Keeper Android app.
+This is the API for the Bill Keeper [Android app] (https://github.com/jfidiles/billkeeper-api).
 It's a REST API build in Java using Spring framework and Gradle automation tool.

-## Motivation

-In progress...

 ## Installation